ConvergePanelRESEARCH • VERIFY • GOVERN

 Do reaction video creators have responsibility for the accuracy of what they react to?

 Practically speaking, yes — your audience will associate your commentary with the content you're amplifying.
 If you build a reaction video on a manipulated clip and your audience later discovers the clip was fake, they'll remember that you amplified it without checking.
-The standard isn't forensic certainty — it's reasonable due diligence.
+The standard isn't forensic certainty — it's reasonable due diligence before you press record.

 What should I do if I've already posted a reaction to something that turned out to be false?